kris-brown/SMT_term_rewriting/README.md

     E(S(i:N),S(j:N))
 ```

 The second argument for Sort/Operation declarations is important for both printing and parsing expressions of the GAT.
-Parsing is important due to arguments 2 and 3, see for example `data/inputs1` or `data/inputs2`.
+Parsing is important due to arguments 2 and 3; see examples in `data/inputs/`.

 ## Examples

-Consider the example using the theory of categories in `data/inputs1` which searches for a rewrite path of length 2:
+Consider the example using the theory of categories in `data/inputs/1` which searches for a rewrite path of length 2:
 ```
 data/cat.dat
 (x:(A:Ob⇒Q:Ob) ⋅ id(Q:Ob))